-One of the great joys and benefits of a boarding education is the fact that there is the time and the space to offer a rich array of opportunities which enable young people to grow and develop and explore the person they are.
-They develop passions and interests, they develop their character and they learn to play a positive part in a community – all things that will help them to lead a happy and fulfilled life.
-Putting a numerical value on such an education and measuring how well a school delivers its objectives can be challenging but it is not unreasonable for parents, governments and professional associations to want to see levels of accountability and to assess how a school is performing.
+One of the great joys and benefits of a boarding education is the fact that it provides the time and the space to offer a rich array of opportunities which enable young people to grow and develop and explore the person they are.
+They discover passions and interests, they develop their character and they learn to play a positive part in a community – all things that will help them to lead a happy and fulfilled life.
+Putting a numerical value on such an education and measuring how well a school delivers its objectives can be challenging, but it is not unreasonable for parents, governments and professional associations to want to see levels of accountability and to assess how a school is performing.

 League tables measure examination performance and, at first sight, it might seem they would and should provide an objective, simple and straightforward measure of academic success.
-But the first challenge for those constructing and reading league tables is the myriad of qualifications they need to measure and compare.
-At 18 there are A levels (at the moment, this includes a mixture of legacy modular A levels and new linear ones, although 2018 will be the last year this is the case), the Cambridge Pre-U qualification, the International Baccalaureate (IB), as well as a range of valuable vocational qualifications.
+But the first challenge for those constructing and reading league tables is to consider the myriad of qualifications they need to measure and compare.
+At 18 there are A levels, the Cambridge Pre-U qualification, the International Baccalaureate (IB), as well as a range of valuable vocational qualifications.
 A similar picture can be found at 16.
 There are vocational qualifications, GCSEs and IGCSEs.

 The Government league tables for GCSE results have moved towards a value-added system (referred to as Progress 8).
 There are two points for consideration when interpreting the Government league tables – the value-added measure that is being applied and the fact that IGCSEs are not included.
 Independent school pupils often do not take the tests that enable a value-added score to be given.
 As IGCSEs do not qualify for inclusion in these tables, it will be perfectly possible to see very good schools, which were once at the top of a league table, at the bottom.
-This is a great shame as these rigorous and challenging qualifications are recognised by universities and prepare pupils well for the next stage of their studies.
+This is a great shame as these qualifications are equally rigorous and challenging, although there has been some recent contention about this, they are well recognised by universities and prepare pupils well for the next stage of their studies.

 Does all this mean that league tables have no value?
 No, but their value is limited.
 They must be read with caution and, to have any meaning, their omissions and variances must be well understood.
 It is also worth noting that a number of very well-known schools have opted out of league tables.
 At Downe House we took this step when we embarked on offering a mixed economy of Pre-U and A-level qualifications and found that the Pre-U was not recognised by many newspapers in their tables.
 When looking at examination results, you need to look at five years’ worth of data, rather than just one, and consider a school’s admissions policy and how selective it is.
 Highly able students should do well.